B2B Content That Actually Moves Pipeline: A Practical 90-Day Playbook For SaaS Growth

 KPIs and attribution

 Conservative model: 50% credit to last non-brand organic touch, 50% split across prior assists within 90-day window.
-Track weekly: the no-nonsense strategy framework we run goes deeper on the why and how.
+Track weekly: content strategy frameworks goes deeper on the why and how.

 Tools and resourcing